 Anne McQuade, On the Frontline: Extending the Conversation through Children’s Literature (Middle School Teacher)

-W.13 CEE Colloquium—With Literacy and Justice for All (TE)
+W.13 CEE Colloquium—With Literacy and Justice for All: Fostering Literacy Development in the ELA Classroom (TE)

 Sponsored by the Conference on English Education (CEE)